sinairv/Temporal-Difference-Learning/ReadMe.md

-# Temporal-Difference Learning Demos in Matlab
+# Temporal-Difference Learning Demos in MATLAB

-In this package you will find Matlab codes which demonstrate some selected examples of *temporal-difference learning* methods in *prediction problems* and in *reinforcement learning*.
+In this package you will find MATLAB codes which demonstrate some selected examples of *temporal-difference learning* methods in *prediction problems* and in *reinforcement learning*.

 To begin:

-* Run `DemoGUI.m`.
-Yes the GUI is not very neat and clean!
+* Run `DemoGUI.m`
 * Start with the set of predefined demos: select one and press *Go*
 * Modify demos: select one of the predefined demos, and modify the options

-Feel free to distribute and use the package especially for educational purposes.
-I learned too much from cliff-walking ;)
+Feel free to distribute or use package especially for educational purposes.
+I personally, learned too much from cliff-walking.

-The repository for the package is hosted on github: https://github.com/sinairv/TemporalDifferenceLearning
+The repository for the package is hosted on [GitHub](https://github.com/sinairv/Temporal-Difference-Learning).

 ## Why temporal difference learning is important